admin

 Rob Rowsell | Las Vegas, NV

-Since 2020, I have managed web content and edited videos for Rob Rowsell.
-Rob is a San Diego native with a remarkable life story, detailed in his best selling book Addicted to Life.
+Since 2020, I have managed web content for Rob Rowsell, as well as editing his videos.
+Rob is a San Diego, CA native with a remarkable life story, detailed in his best selling book Addicted to Life.
 Previously, Rob owned multiple auto repair shops.
 He reinvested the wealth he earned there into multifamily real estate properties.
 Those investments grew his wealth greatly.
 Today, he coaches aspiring investors on how they can do the same.
 For the first few years I worked with Rob, I set up and managed a membership section on his site.
 As his clientele grew, the site demanded a redesign.
-This is the story of that investor website design.
+This story details that investor website design makeover.

 Real Estate Investor Website Design Story